Weight of the Call: Price Pilot Program

-(SALT LAKE CITY) – First responders are there to save us from life’s worst events.
+SALT LAKE CITY (ABC4 News) – First responders are there to save us from life’s worst events.
 Because of it, they face a lot of trauma that is not directly related to them on each call they go on.

 To help deal with the weight of the call, Price City Fire Department has a new support dog named Pilot.
 This K9 is no stranger to first responders.